rails/rails/guides/source/routing.md

 match 'photos', to: 'photos#show', via: :all
 ```

 NOTE: Routing both `GET` and `POST` requests to a single action has security implications.
-In general, you should avoid routing all verbs to an action unless you have a good reason to.
+In general, you should avoid routing all verbs to an action unless you have a good reason.

 NOTE: `GET` in Rails won't check for CSRF token.
 You should never write to the database from `GET` requests, for more information see the [security guide](security.html#csrf-countermeasures) on CSRF countermeasures.